c4kef/c4kef/README.md

 #### Developer and creator of the project Myuri

 At the moment, the Myuri project supports registrations:
-- WhatsApp Android (Regular & Business)
+- WhatsApp Android (Regular & Business) Updating...
 - TikTok (Web)
 - Yandex
 - 1xBet